Telecom / ISP Customer Operations

 • Alerts supervisors when breach risk increases

 This reduces hidden queue debt and improves consistency in high-pressure situations.
+It also keeps the human team focused on the cases that actually need judgment.

 Telecom Inquiry Montage